 What if you ignore the new rules?

 The Environment Agency aims to make sure their enforcement response is proportionate and appropriate to each situation; as such their first response is usually to give advice and guidance or issue a warning to bring an offender into compliance where possible.
 If this is ignored, they have a range of civil and criminal sanctions available.
-Our advise however would always be to ensure you are compliant with the relevant regulations rather than waiting for the Environment Agency to identify you as being in breach of them.
+Our advice however would always be to ensure you are compliant with the relevant regulations rather than waiting for the Environment Agency to identify you as being in breach of them.

 For advice and guidance on selling or buying a property with a septic tank, speak to Farleys’ property experts on 0845 287 0939 or submit your enquiry online.